mappum/js-tendermint/README.md

 // options
 let opts = {
-  // the maximum number of blocks we can sync into the future
+  // the maximum age of a state to be safely accepted,
-  // from our previous state, e.g. the unbonding period
+  // e.g. the unbonding period
+  // (in seconds)
-  maxAge: 1728000 // defaults to 30 days of 1 second blocks
+  maxAge: 1728000 // defaults to 30 days
 }

 // instantiate client. will automatically start syncing to the latest state of